 |Breakaway Addiction Services||Harm Reduction and Substance Use Education and Counselling ||The Harm Reduction and Substance Use Education and Counselling Program provides school and community-based support for students and families with substance use/addiction concerns.

 Breakaway staff offer expertise related to drug use, and reducing drug related harms and impacts.
 Services offered include individual and group counselling, assessments, class-room education and consultations, as well as parent council presentations and staff education.

 Services are provided from a harm reduction approach, in a supportive and non-judgemental manner.

-|Argonauts (MLSE)||Huddle Up Bullying Prevention Program||The Huddle Up Bullying Prevention Program conveys bullying prevention messages and impactful stories by Toronto Argonauts professional football players, chearleaders and staff members.
+|Argonauts Holdings Limited||Huddle Up Bullying Prevention Program||The Huddle Up Bullying Prevention Program conveys bullying prevention messages and impactful stories by Toronto Argonauts professional football players, cheerleaders and staff members in-person or by video-conferencing.
 The program includes three core components: a Player Assembly that addresses the impact the bystander has on bullying, the reasons someone bullies and possible solutions to the problem through scenarios; Student Leadership Committee Meetings that supports schools to lead the bullying prevention efforts in the school; and a Student Summit, a culminating event, for all Student Committees where students share their program successes and learn about other strategies and tools of other Committees.